mgillr/nextalent-regwatch/README.md

 - EMA (European Medicines Agency)
 - FDA (Food and Drug Administration)
 - FCC (Federal Communications Commission)
+- And many more...

 The system filters the collected information by keywords for different sectors and outputs the data in a standardized JSON format.
 It also generates a widget that can be embedded in any website.

 ## Features

-- **Automated Collection**: Pulls data from official regulatory sources
+- **Automated Collection**: Pulls data from official regulatory sources via RSS feeds and web scraping
+- **Feed Auto-Discovery**: Automatically discovers RSS/Atom feeds from landing pages
 - **Keyword Filtering**: Filters by keywords per sector
 - **Standardized Output**: Outputs data in a consistent JSON format
 - **Embeddable Widget**: Provides a widget that can be embedded in any website
 - **Daily Updates**: Runs automatically on weekdays at 06:25 UK time
+- **Configurable**: Easy to configure via YAML file

 ## Output Format